spiral/docs/security/rbac.md

 }
 ```

-You can assign this rule to the role-to-permission association using class name:
+You can assign this Rule to the role-to-permission association using class name:

 ```php
 namespace App\Bootloader;